-While I am loathe to modify ingredients upon request in order to accommodate restrictions that the original recipe didn’t address, I am keenly interested in 1) eating delicious food and 2) giving the people what they want.
+I’m in the business of (1) eating delicious food and (2) giving the people what they want.
 And it would seem, people want fewer carbs.
 As fate would have it, most of the existing recipes on OSK that meet ketogenic or low-carb dietary standards just kind of happened in the course of creating meals to fit other plans, like Whole30 or paleo.
 How convenient!
 But I also hear you when you say “I want more!”.

 Two of these ground beef keto tacos yields 23g of protein, 27g of fat, and just 1g net carbs before adding toppings.

-- The filling: seasoned ground beef with my go-to homemade taco seasoning.
+- The filling: seasoned keto ground beef with my go-to homemade taco seasoning.

 - The thickener: glucomannan, a plant-based, carb-neutral thickener from the konjac root.